AlperSocial/alpermail.top-superlogout/README.md

 This is not an email service, this is a joke.
 This website will make you logout out of some sites so be careful!

-Note: Firefox is not vulnerable to this type of site unless [the user agrees to this site to do this type of action](https://i.imgur.com/WmN3i7j.png).
+Firefox is not vulnerable to this type of site unless [the user agrees to this site to do this type of action](https://i.imgur.com/WmN3i7j.png).
 This website works best on chromium-based browsers.
 (According to my testing with [Browserling](https://browserling.com))

+If the user turns on "Block third-party cookies" on their browser, this site will not work for them.

 ## Features